Don-Wealth/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Tasks 0.
-My name, is Betty a script that switches the current user to the user betty.
+My name, is a script that switches the current user to the user betty.

+Task 1.
+Who am I, is a script that prints the effective username of the current user.